molin6/restaurantweb/Assignments/A1-Deploying to a VM.md

 ## Hints:
 ### Creating the Virtual Machine
+We'll start by creating a virtual machine.
+We are not going to cover every single step and decision along the way, but we will cover the most important ones.
+You will need to make some decisions along the way based on what you have learned already.  *IMPORTANT*: If you are using the Student Services you will find the template in a different location than if you in a full-fledged pay-as-you-go Azure account.

+**Student Services:**
+- In the Azure Portal, go to the SQL Virtual Machines and then select Free SQL Server License: SQL Server 2022 Developer on Windows Server 2022.
+Then follow the prompts to create the VM, using the hints below.

+**Pay-As-You-Go:**
 - In the marketplace, find SQL Server 2022 on Windows Server 2022 and choose the free SQL license version using SQL Server 2022 Developer.
+Then follow the prompts to create the VM, using the hints below.

+#### VM Settings
   - Select a small VM size, but not too small (since this application is not expected to have a lot of traffic).
 A D2s_v3 with 2 vCPUs and 8 GB RAM should be sufficient.
   - Ensure that you are picking Standard HDD for the OS disk type (and a very small size, like 32GB).
   - Enable inbound ports for HTTP and RDP.
 (80 and 3389)